-The best way to avoid romance scams is to know who you’re dealing with.
+Knowing who you’re dealing with is the best way to avoid romance scams.
 You can avoid a romance scam by using the following strategies:

 - Always meet in person at a public location, sooner than later.
 If you keep offering to meet up, but the person keeps giving you excuses, they’re probably a catfish, married or could be a scammer in another country.

 - Tell a trusted friend about your new love.
 Talk to your friends and family about the person you’re talking to.
 It’s easy for your emotions to cloud your judgment.
 Letting your friends in can help prevent you from being blind to obvious red flags.

 - DON’T SEND MONEY.
 Ever.
 Sending money or gifts to a potential love interest you have never met in person is the best way to end up in a situation where you are scammed.

 - Research your love interest.
 Don’t be afraid to ask for last names, what they do for a living, or other questions that may seem invasive.
 Scrutinize everything they say by searching for them on Facebook, Linked In, Twitter, Instagram, and even reverse image searches on Google.
 In addition, if you suspect of potential romance scammer, search online for the type of job the person has, plus the word “scammer.”
 For example, search for “U.S. Army scammer.”

 - Take it slow.
 You wouldn’t rush a relationship if you met a love interest at the grocery store, so why rush it online?
 By taking it slow, you’ll be able to spot the scam before you send money.

 Finally, if your online love is too good to be true, then they’re probably a scammer.
 You’re more than likely not the only person being scammed.
 Moreover, you’re probably not even talking to who you think you are.
 Romance scammers have full-on organized efforts to scam people out of their money.
 It’s important you remain vigilant online.